xolox/vim-easytags/README.md

 Note that this command will be executed automatically every once in a while, assuming you haven't changed `g:easytags_on_cursorhold`.

+## Options

 ### The `g:easytags_cmd` option

-The plug-in will try to determine the location where Exuberant Ctags is installed on its own but this might not always work because any given executable named `ctags` in your `$PATH` might not in fact be Exuberant Ctags but some older, more primitive `ctags` implementation which doesn't support the same command line options and thus breaks the `easytags.vim` plug-in.
+The plug-in will try to determine the location where Exuberant Ctags is installed on its own but this might not always work because any given executable named `ctags` in your `$PATH` might not in fact be Exuberant Ctags but some older, more primitive `ctags` implementation which doesn't support the same command line options and thus breaks the easytags plug-in.
 If this is the case you can set the global variable `g:easytags_cmd` to the location where you've installed Exuberant Ctags, e.g.:

     :let g:easytags_cmd = '/usr/local/bin/ctags'